From My Heart

 Love releases grievance; it does not erase harm.

-May each of us take what is ours to repair.
+May each of us take what is ours to own.

 And with every step on the spiral, may our scars heal.